 You can find our review of the SX4 here.

 Although not the same gun, the Remington 11-87 (top) and 1100 (bottom) get lumped together because they share many similarities.
 Most notable is a gas-operated action that has earned the trust of thousands of hunters over the years.
 Originally, the 1100 was released as a 2 ¾-inch version, and the 11-87 was the more recent release that could handle 3-inch shells.
 However, both have been offered in “magnum” versions capable of handling the next-largest size shell.
 These became popular with waterfowl and turkey hunters.
 Remington has a legion of shotgun fans, so these models still shine in blinds every season, despite all the newer, high-dollar shotguns inundating the waterfowl market.
-(MSRP from $681; MSRP from $1,279) —C.N.
+(Check availability here) —C.N.

 11. Mossberg 835